 - A picture of yourself to assist the chapters in identifying you

 No late applications or payments will be accepted.
-After registering for the formal recruitment process, submitting your transcript, paying the $60.00 registration fee, and completing the PNM Orientation modules, you are considered a potential new member (PNM)!
+After registering for the formal recruitment process, paying the $65.00 registration fee, and completing the PNM Orientation modules, you are considered a potential new member (PNM)!

 All potential new members, you, will attend an Orientation session in which you will meet the Panhellenic Recruitment Staff including the members of the Panhellenic Executive Board and volunteers who will be responsible for managing the recruitment process.

 During Orientation, you will learn about all of the organizations that you will be meeting, gain more knowledge about what to expect during the recruitment process, and meet your Recruitment Guide, or Rho Gamma.
 Each Rho Gamma (ΡΓ) is assigned to work with a group of participants as a guide and mentor throughout the recruitment process.
 Each Rho Gamma is an upperclassman member of one of our sororities, but during recruitment will be disaffiliated from their organization.
 They will temporarily suspend activity with their organization to provide you, the PNM, with an unbiased perspective on sorority life.
 Each Rho Gamma will ensure that you understand all portions of recruitment and assist you in some decision-making.

 Typical Attire: For this evening, casual attire is encouraged.
 Potential new members will not be meeting any of the recruiting chapters.